What can you do with Video Call Apps & Tools?

 Using the Resource Toolbar you can use the following icons:

-Why can't I see some of the tools outlined above within a Video Call?
+Why can't I see some of the apps or tools outlined above within a Video Call?

-You may not see all of the tools outlined above as some may have been uninstalled by your Organisation and Team Administrators.
-For information on configuration and uninstallation of tools, refer to Configure and uninstall new add-ons Please note that if you do uninstall any tools from the Configure Add-ons section you will need to contact the Healthdirect Video Call team to add them back to your clinic.
+You may not see all of the apps or tools outlined above as some may have been uninstalled by your Organisation and Team Administrators.
+For information on configuration and uninstallation of tools, refer to Configure and uninstall new add-ons.
+Please note that if you do uninstall any apps or tools from the Add-ons section you will need to contact the Healthdirect Video Call team to add them back to your clinic.